 A passionate recitalist, Alyce has enraptured audiences with her soulful interpretations of “THE WESENDONCK LIEDER” by WAGNER, and symphonic works by SIBELIUS.
 She adores the work of Johannes BRAHMS, and had the great pleasure of singing the solo in his ALTO RHAPSODY as a guest artist with the Moravian College singers.
 She has brought her talents to the MOZART Missa Brevis, BEETHOVEN’S Mass in C and Ninth Symphony, Mozart’s final composition, REQUIEM in D Minor.
 She is excited to currently be preparing another famous requiem - the mezzo-soprano solos in VERDI’S REQUIEM.

 Alyce has also notably placed first in the Metropolitan Opera National Council District Auditions in South Carolina in 2019, and was also selected as the winner of The American Prize in Vocal Performance—The Friedrich & Virginia Schorr Memorial Awards in 2019.
-Alyce’s soloist debut at Carnegie Hall is March 17th, 2024, when she will perform G.B.
-Martini’s Domine ad Adjuvandum me Festina.
+Alyce’s soloist debut at CARNEGIE HALL was March 2024, where she performed G.B.
+Martini’s “Domine ad Adjuvandum me Festina.”